Sametle06/one_by_one_clustering/README.md

 The main function we use is  'obyone()' to achive clustering.
 The parameters of the function:

--   *data: A feature dataset
+-   *data*: A feature dataset
--    *cutoff: A threshold to form clusters
+-    *cutoff*: A threshold to form clusters
--    *function: A similarity function. (default: Euclidean),
+-    *function*: A similarity function. (default: Euclidean),
 -              {Tanimoto, Manhattan, Euclidean, Cosine, Minkowski}
--    *isBit: A boolean value to indicate whether data is a rdkit.bitvector or not.
+-    *isBit*: A boolean value to indicate whether data is a rdkit.bitvector or not.
 If True, rdkit.DataStructs.BulkTanimotoSimilarity function will be used.
--    *updateReps: A parameter that decides to how to adjust centers of clusters. (default: ‘basic’), {‘basic’, ’mid’, ’deep’}.
+-    *updateReps*, {‘basic’, ’mid’, ’deep’}, (default: ‘basic’): A parameter that decides to how to adjust centers of clusters.
-    	        ‘basic’: No adjustment for center.
-1st cluster member is the center ‘mid’: Adjustment for center based on similarity sum ‘deep’: Both similarity and number neighbors to adjust center
+-    	        **basic**: No adjustment for center.
+1st cluster member is the center
+-    	        **mid’**: Adjustment for center based on similarity sum
+-    	        **deep**: Both similarity and number neighbors to adjust center
--   	*p: p value to calculate Minkowski similarity. (if p = 1: Manhattan, if p = 2: Euclidean similarities)
+-   	*p*: p value to calculate Minkowski similarity. (if p = 1: Manhattan, if p = 2: Euclidean similarities)